jhund/rails-recipes/pages/configuration.md

 ---

 <div class="page-header">
+  {% include site_navigation.html %}
   <h2>Configuration</h2>
 </div>

-{% include site_navigation.html %}

 Every Rails app requires some kind of configuration:

 * Rails Secret Token
-* database connection params
+* Database connection params
 * 3rd party API keys
-* exception notification recipients
+* Exception notification recipients
 * ...

 Most of these should never be tracked in source control.
 So what do you do?